rydmike/rydmike.github.io/blog_layout_and_theming.md

 ![image](https://user-images.githubusercontent.com/39990307/138179489-0a026c77-089a-4e69-8e31-fac456bc8801.png)
 _**ToggleButtons based theme mode switch.**_

 The `MaterialApp` setup is just a very basic example, a light and a dark theme with a call back to toggle the mode.
-Yes, you can use system mode too and let the theme change with host's light and dark mode changes.
+Yes, you can use the system mode too and let the theme change with the host's light and dark mode changes.

 ![image](https://user-images.githubusercontent.com/39990307/138179556-dc165154-128b-4c3f-bf7a-0e83b9b0c1e2.png)
 _**Setup of the MaterialApp.**_